7 Tips For Weathering Pollen Season

 You will also need a pure, non-ionized salt such as Neti Salt to mix with water to make the rinse.
 I use 1/4 tsp of salt per pot of water, but you may prefer slightly more or less salt based on preference.
 It is important to use distilled, filtered, bottled or boiled water at room temperature — never tap water — when rinsing sinuses to prevent potential infection.
 This is an easy article to follow for step-by-step instructions.

-6. Try AllerSnap by OHCO
+6. Try Quercetin Plus by Natura

 7. Regular acupuncture treatments

-(Bet you didn’t see that one coming.)
 Acupuncture is known to be beneficial when it comes to treating excess inflammation in the body.
 This is one reason research has shown a direct correlation between regular acupuncture treatments and the reduction of allergy symptoms.
 In my practice, I use a combination of local points around the nose and head with distal points on the wrists and elbows to help resolve nasal congestion, sinus pressure, and other common allergy symptoms.
 The points next to the nose, known as LI20 and BiTong, seem to work a particular kind of magic as many report their nasal congestion feels reduced before the end of treatment.

 Some Final Thoughts

-There are certainly other options out there for the prevention and treatment of seasonal allergy discomfort: a variety of herbs, teas, local honey, maybe riding out the season in Colorado — just to name a few.
+There are certainly other options out there for the prevention and treatment of seasonal allergy discomfort: a variety of herbs, teas, local honey, choosing over-the-counter or prescription medications with your primary care provider, and maybe riding out the season in Colorado — just to name a few.
 On the other hand, maybe not everything on this list resonates or you don’t need to go all out and, for example, obsessively clean your animals and air on a daily basis.
 This article was intended more as food for thought, take what you like and leave the rest behind.

 As always, if you have any questions or comments please feel free to shoot me an email and I’d be happy to connect.
 Thanks for reading, and godspeed to you all during the rest of this pollen season!